Orrorin: Orrorin tugenensis

+Orrorin tugenensis was named and described by Senut et al. (2001).

+Orrorin praegens

+The second species, O. praegens, was first described by Ward (1985) and Ward & Hill (1988), and was initially described as Homo antiquus praegens by Ferguson (1989) based on specimen KNM-TH 13150, a mandible discovered in the Pliocene Mabaget Formation of Kenya during the early 1980s.
+The mandible is known as the Tabarin mandible, which was previously classified within Ardipithecus ramidus (or cf. A. cf. ramidus), "Ardipithecus" praegens or "Praeanthropus" praegens.

+Several referred remains of O. praegens were collected between 2005 and 2011 by the Franco-Kenyan Kenya Palaeontology Expedition and they, alongside the Tabarin mandible, were classified by Pickford et al. (2022) as being separate from Homo, so they were classified within Orrorin as O. praegens.

+Etymology

-The name of genus Orrorin (plural Orroriek) means "original man" in Tugen, and the name of O. tugenensis derives from Tugen Hills in Kenya, where the first fossil was found in 2000.
-As of 2007, 20 fossils of the species have been found.
+The name of genus Orrorin (plural Orroriek) means "original man" in Tugen, and the epithet of O. tugenensis derives from Tugen Hills in Kenya, where the first fossil was found in 2000.

-A second species, O. praegens, was recently assigned to the genus.
-This species is younger than O. tugenensis, and dates to the Pliocene.
+The epithet of O. praegens means roughly “group of people who came before.”

 Fossils

-The 20 specimens found as of 2007 are believed to be from at least five individuals.
+The 20 specimens belonging to O. tugenensis are believed to be from at least five individuals.
 They include: the posterior part of a mandible in two pieces; a symphysis and several isolated teeth; three fragments of femora; a partial humerus; a proximal phalanx; and a distal thumb phalanx.

 Orrorin had small teeth relative to its body size.
 Its dentition differs from that found in Australopithecus in that its cheek teeth are smaller and less elongated mesiodistally and from Ardipithecus in that its enamel is thicker.
 The dentition differs from both these species in the presence of a mesial groove on the upper canines.
 The canines are ape-like but reduced, like those found in Miocene apes and female chimpanzees.
 Orrorin had small post-canines and was microdont, like modern humans, whereas australopithecines were megadont.
 However, some researchers have denied that this is compelling evidence that Orrorin was more closely related to modern humans than australopithecines as early members of the genus Homo, who were almost certainly the direct ancestors of modern humans, were also megadonts.

 In the femur, the head is spherical and rotated anteriorly; the neck is elongated and oval in section and the lesser trochanter protrudes medially.
 While these suggest that Orrorin was bipedal, the rest of the postcranium indicates it climbed trees.
 While the proximal phalanx is curved, the distal pollical phalanx is of human proportions and has thus been associated with toolmaking, but should probably be associated with grasping abilities useful for tree-climbing in this context.

 After the fossils were found in 2000, they were held at the Kipsaraman village community museum, but the museum was subsequently closed.
 Since then, according to the Community Museums of Kenya chairman Eustace Kitonga, the fossils are stored at a secret bank vault in Nairobi.